Greece says crisis won't affect tourists, but Canada urges travellers to bring cash

 - Stock markets slump amid Greece default fears

 But it stressed that credit or debit cards issued abroad would be unaffected by a 60 euro ($84 Cdn) per day limit on withdrawals from cash machines — a relief for tourists, whose spending drives just under a fifth of Greece's economic output.

 "I personally don't know much about it," said American Jamie Boyatsis, 22, from New Hampshire, watching the changing of the guard outside parliament in Athens with her family.

 "I'm not overly worried about it, and it shouldn't disrupt my holiday."

 Canada's government, meanwhile, updated its travel advisory for Greece, telling travellers that banks will be closed until July 7 and to expect long lines at ATMs.

 "Plan to have more than one means of payment (cash, debit cards, credit cards) and ensure that you have enough cash to cover unexpected travel expenses," the updated advisory says.

 Major tour operators in Germany, one of the biggest feeder markets to Greece, reported no immediate impact; local hoteliers said it was too early to gauge if there had been any effect.

-'It's positive that visitors won't have any immediate problem from capital controls.'- Yiannis Retsos, head of the Association of Athens Hoteliers
+- Yiannis Retsos, head of the Association of Athens Hoteliers

 Greeks will vote on Sunday to decide whether to accept or reject the terms of an aid-for-reform deal from the European Union and the International Monetary Fund.
 If they vote No, as their government recommends, it may spell the end for Greece's membership of the euro zone.